Working with Asbestos cement

-Asbestos cement is a mixture of cement and asbestos (usually about 10-15% of the total product) forming a hard material often used as corrugated roofing on sheds, garages and farms.
+Asbestos cement is a mixture of cement and asbestos.
+This is usually about 10-15% of the total product, forming a hard material.
+It is often used as corrugated roofing on sheds, garages and farms.
 It was also used to make drainpipes, flues, water tanks and other products.

-Asbestos cement usually contained white asbestos (chrysotile) but older types may contain blue (crocidolite) or brown (amosite).
-The type used is not really important as all asbestos is hazardous, although asbestos cement does not release many fibres and is relatively low risk.
+Asbestos cement usually contains white asbestos (chrysotile).
+Older types may contain blue (crocidolite) or brown (amosite).
+The type used is not really important.
+All asbestos is hazardous, although asbestos cement does not release many fibres and is relatively low risk.

-Please take the hazard seriously and remember that the irreversible effects of asbestos exposure can take between 15 and 60 years to develop.
+Please take the hazard seriously.
+Remember that the irreversible effects of asbestos exposure can take between 15 and 60 years to develop.

-Asbestos use declined steadily from the 1970's but white asbestos (chrysotile) could still be used until November 1999, and can be found in some relatively new buildings.
+Asbestos use declined steadily from the 1970s.
+White asbestos (chrysotile) could still be used until November 1999.
+It can be found in some relatively new buildings.

 Do asbestos cement products have to be removed?

 No, asbestos cement products are very durable and are likely to last for many years.
-However, if they need to be removed this can be done without a licence or specialist firm, although care must be taken to minimise any fibre release.
+However, if they need to be removed, this can be done without a licence or specialist firm.
+Care must be taken to minimise any fibre release.

-Business owners have a legal duty to manage any asbestos in their premises and this would include monitoring the condition of asbestos cement.
-A cement product may need to be removed if it is in very poor condition and breaking up or needs uneconomical repair.
+Business owners have a legal duty to manage any asbestos in their premises.
+This includes monitoring the condition of asbestos cement.
+A cement product may need to be removed if it is in very poor condition, breaking up, or needs uneconomical repair.

 Householders do not have the same duties, although they are required to follow the procedures for safe disposal.

-See guidance on leaving asbestos cement pipe excavations on GOV.UK.
+See guidance on removing asbestos cement (PDF) on HSE website.

 I have an asbestos cement roof that is covered in moss, grass and lichen.
 Will this cause a problem?

-This often happens to asbestos cement, and can eventually cause it to become brittle and break up.
-It is a good idea to keep the roof clear but care must be taken to do it in a way that doesn't damage the surface and release fibres.
+This often happens to asbestos cement.
+It can eventually cause it to become brittle and break up.
+It is a good idea to keep the roof clear.
+Care must be taken to do it in a way that doesn't damage the surface and release fibres.

-The only way that is recommended is to apply a commercially available biocide, then when it has had time to act, apply water with a hose (not a jet wash!) and gently brush the moss off.
+The only way that is recommended is to apply a commercially available biocide.
+When it has had time to act, apply water with a hose (not a jet wash!) and gently brush the moss off.
 You should never attempt to brush the moss off dry or use a wire brush.